baerwolf/USBaspLoader/Readme.txt

 firmware ..........
 Source code of the controller firmware. firmware/usbdrv ...
 USB driver -- See Readme.txt in that directory for info License.txt .......
 Public license (GPL2) for all contents of this project.
-Changelog.txt .....
-Logfile documenting changes in soft-, firm- and hardware.

 Schematics.txt ....
 File giving infos about default and recommended hw-layout.